-Emergency Tuition and Fee Loan (ETFL): Eligibility must be determined by the Financial Aid Office.
-Maximum loan may not exceed 50% of tuition and fees.
-A \$22.50 loan origination fee and a nominal service charge are added to this loan.
+Emergency Tuition and Fee Loan (ETFL): A short-term payment plan which allows the student to defer up to 100% of required tuition and fee expenses only (excludes on-campus room and board expenses).
+A \$22.50 loan origination fee and a 1% service charge are added to this loan.
 Repayment is due as scheduled during the semester, trimester, or summer term(s) in which it is borrowed, or upon official withdrawal from school.